 Although there are many ways to send the N-phenyloxyphthalimide through hydrolysis, in this research the method outlined by Carlson where the compound was under acidic conditions was used.
 The compound in a 25mL round bottom from the previous step will be transferred to a 100mL round bottom flask to begin.
 The flask will be heated to 50 degrees Celsius using a variac and a heating mantle following which 15 mL of glacial acetic acid and 5 mL 37% hydrochloric acid (HCl) will be added.
 The solution will be heated to reflux, where the vapors turn to stock.
 At this point 1 mL of 37% HCl will be added to the round bottom flask periodically for 2 hours as it refluxes.
 After two hours the round bottom will be set out to cool to room temp.
 At this point the flask will be rotovapped to remove all acid and the remaining solid was scraped and transferred to a 50mL Erlenmeyer flask.
 To ensure the highest yields, the 100mL round bottom will be rinsed with DI water and added to the Erlenmeyer flask; the resulting solution should be no greater than 20mL.
 At this point in the hydrolysis the solution will be made alkaline by through the dropwise addition of 10% sodium hydroxide (NaOH).
 The new mixture will be transferred to a 125mL seperatory funnel along with 30mL of DCM and the aqueous layer was removed three times.
-After using the seperatory funnel the compounds were dried by using anhydrous sodium sulfate after which gravity filtration was used to remove the solid.
+After using the seperatory funnel, the compounds were dried by using anhydrous sodium sulfate after which gravity filtration was used to remove the solid.
 HCl was bubbled through the solution to ensure that no more precipitate is formed, and then let to stir for 30 minutes After being filtered using suction filtration, the solid is let to dry overnight.

 Synthesis of O-(4-bromo)-phenyl-N-(9’-acridinyl)-hydroxylamines.